Israeli forces kill four Palestinians in West Bank, Jerusalem clashes, medics say | Law-Order

 Violence in territories where Palestinians seek statehood has surged in recent months after Israel launched a crackdown in response to a spate of lethal street attacks in its cities.
 The security situation was among factors contributing to far-right gains in an Israeli election on Tuesday that put conservative former Prime Minister Benjamin Netanyahu on track to return to power.

 Pressing their crackdown, Israeli commandos raided the northern West Bank town of Jenin, killing the Islamic Jihad militant at a butchershop, locals said.
 His faction called the operation "a cowardly assassination".
-Another Palestinian who was not claimed by any factions was killed in Jenin and four others wounded, the health ministry said.
+The health ministry said another Palestinian, Mohammad Khalouf, 14, was killed in Jenin and four others wounded.
 The Israeli military confirmed its forces were operating in the city but did not immediately offer further comment or confirm the two deaths.

+In Ramallah, in the Israeli-occupied West Bank, Nabil Abu Rudeineh, the spokesman of Palestinian President Mahmoud Abbas, blamed Israel for the current escalation.
+Abu Rudeineh said in a statement Israel's stepped up military strikes in West Bank cities could lead to "an all out explosion and to the point of no return".

 Overnight, Israeli forces raided Beit Duqu, the West Bank hometown of a Palestinian who was shot dead on Wednesday while carrying out a car-ramming and stabbing attack that wounded an Israeli army officer.
 Palestinians hurled rocks and petrol bombs at the soldiers, who responded with riot-dispersal means and live fire, the army said.
 A 45-year-old Palestinian man was killed, the ministry said.